 About Business Rules

 Business rules allow nontechnical users to change the behavior of business processes at specific decision points.
-You can change the logic of the rule instantly, using the Rule Editor in the Management Portal.
-There is no need for programming or diagramming skills to change the rule, and there is no need to modify or compile production code for changes to take effect.
+You can change the logic of the rule instantly, using the Rule Editor in the Management Portal, without any coding.
 The following figure shows how business rules work.

 Suppose that an international enterprise runs a production that processes loan applications.
 The decision process is consistent worldwide.
 However, each bank in the enterprise has its own acceptance criteria, which may vary from country to country.
 Business rules support this division of responsibility as follows: